Kylsha/easyPlugin/README.md

 * **custom_tool** is the same thing like running a script from Python editor console.
 It means that pressing a button will just run a file just as if it was run in Python editor of QGIS.
 Actually this is not a good way to go, but experienced users can rewrite a code and import their custom objects the right way.
 * **run** runs one of the function above.

-If there is a need to change something in plugin, this file can be edited according to function menntioned in `run()` method.
-In the example there is a `simple_action()` function which will make a notication in a blue QGIS bar.
+If there is a need to change something in plugin, this file can be edited according to function mentioned in `run()` method.
+In the example there is a `simple_action()` function which will make a notification in a blue QGIS bar.
 Let's say we want to change it and instead of notification make a print of all vector layers with number of their features in current project.

 Change in a code:
 ```